Travel details

 Dinner

-Enjoy a wonderful evening of culture at the restaurant.
-Ethiopia is a mosaic of people with over 80 languages, different lifestyles, clothing, and cultural dances.
-While drinking "Tej", a type of wine made from honey, experience cultural dances and traditional meals.
+Enjoy a wonderful cultural evening at a restaurant.
+Ethiopia is a mosaic of over 80 languages, different lifestyles, costumes, and cultural dances.
+Experience cultural dances and traditional cuisine while drinking "Tej," a type of wine made from honey.

 Meals B/F:⚪︎ LUN:⚪︎ DIN:⚪︎